engineered-in/Bulk-Calculate/README.md

 - **Bulk export**: Export individual calculation spreadsheets or PDF files from Summary table
 - **Bulk import**: Import data from existing calculation spreadsheets into a Summary table

-### Why Choose Bulk-Calculate?

-- **Save time**: Automate repetitive tasks and focus on what matters
-- **Boost productivity**: Get more done in less time with Bulk-Calculate
-- **Increase accuracy**: Reduce errors and inconsistencies across calculation files
-- **Simplify data management**: Keep track of multiple calculation files and outputs with ease

-### Transitioning to a Data-Driven Organization?

-If your organization is transitioning to a data-driven approach, think of **Bulk-Calculate** as the essential utility that ensures smooth and reliable way to your end users to work with data.

-It allows your users to work with data using a very familiar excel interface.

-It is much like a feeder service in a metro network providing last-mile connectivity.

 ## Download